zanuka/leaderport-core-ui/DETAILS_FRONTEND.md

    - Cypress for end-to-end testing, simulating real user interactions
    - Vitest for fast, ESM-native unit and component testing

-This architecture is designed to provide a solid foundation for building a high-performance, maintainable, and scalable front end for VueValkyrie.
+This architecture is designed to provide a solid foundation for building a high-performance, maintainable, and scalable front end for Valkran.
 The combination of Vue 3's reactivity system, Pinia's state management, and PiniaColada's data fetching capabilities allows for efficient data flow and management throughout the application.